-We are happy to announce that FUF is developing its first international network for youth peace actors, the Global Peace Hub.
+We are happy to announce that FUF is developing its first international network for young peace actors, the Global Peace Hub.
 Project manager Emelie Hanna explains what the Global Peace Hub is all about and what it aims to achieve.

 What is the Global Peace Hub?

 Global Peace Hub is an international network that will gather young peace actors who are engaged in or work with peacebuilding and conflict resolution initiatives on local, national, regional, or international levels.
 The Global Peace Hub will offer network participants an active and accessible digital platform where they can meet, exchange experiences, and initiate new partnerships.
 We will also offer capacity-building activities that respond to the group’s needs.

 FUF strongly believes in the power of knowledge and has almost 50 years of experience in facilitating knowledge and experience exchanges on peace, development, and security issues across generations and for youth.
 The Global Peace Hub is a project that builds on FUF’s longstanding vision and experience of knowledge and experience exchange.
 The project’s international focus is a natural next step in FUF’s work for a just and sustainable world.